TaraKhodaei/TopicContml/README.md

     ```

 * **`FigTree`**: If you do not have figtree on your computer we suggest to install figtree so that you can call it from the commandline.
-> Download Figtree from here <a html="https://github.com/rambaut/figtree/releases">https://github.com/rambaut/figtree/releases</a>
+> Download Figtree from here <a html="https://github.com/rambaut/figtree/releases">https://github.com/rambaut/figtree/releases</a> <br/>
-> Install figtree (on macs move figtree.app to the /Application folder
+> Install figtree (on macs move figtree.app to the /Application folder <br/>
-> create a script 'figtree' with this content:
+> create a script 'figtree' with this content: <br/>
-> !/bin/sh
+> !/bin/sh <br/>
+> in the distribution of figtree is a also a jar file perhaps you simply put that somewhere and reference it here, or then use something like below that uses te jarfile from the application java -Xms64m -Xmx512m -jar /Applications/FigTree\ v1.4.4.app/Contents/Resources/Java/figtree.jar $*
+> move that figtree into your ~/bin folder and make sure figtree is executable, for example:
+> chmod +x ~/bin/figtree

 * After cloning the repository, in `topiccontml.py` modify the `PROGRAMPATH` to the path that FigTree and CONTML are installed.